Third Saturday in October

-The Third Saturday in October is the Alabama–Tennessee football rivalry, an American college football rivalry game played annually by the Crimson Tide of the University of Alabama and the Volunteers of the University of Tennessee.
+The Third Saturday in October is an American college football rivalry game played annually by the Crimson Tide of the University of Alabama and the Volunteers of the University of Tennessee.
 The respective campuses are located approximately 310 mi apart.
 It is known as the Third Saturday in October because the game was traditionally played at such date prior to the 1992 football season, when the Southeastern Conference (SEC) split into its East and West divisions.
-From 1995 to 2015, it was only scheduled for that date six times, though it was again scheduled for that date from 2016 through 2019 and in 2022.
-Alabama leads the series 58–39–7.
-At 39 wins, Tennessee has more victories over Alabama than any other program in college football.
+From 2000 to 2025, it has only been scheduled on that date 13 times.
+Alabama leads the series 60–40–8.
+At 40 wins, Tennessee has more victories over Alabama than any other program in college football.
+Likewise, at 60 wins, Alabama has more victories over Tennessee than any other program in college football.

 Series history

 The first game was played in 1901 in Birmingham, a 6–6 tie.
 From 1903 to 1913, Alabama dominated the series, only losing once and never allowing a touchdown by the Volunteers.

 Beginning in 1928, the rivalry was scheduled on its "traditional" date.
-Robert Neyland, Tennessee's coach and namesake of the present Tennessee stadium, began challenging Alabama for their perennial spot on top of the conference standings.
+It has been renewed annually since then.
+Robert Neyland, namesake of Tennessee's present stadium, had arrived in Knoxville two years earlier and had begun challenging Alabama for the top of the Southern Conference standings, a push that continued when the two schools helped found the SEC in 1932.
 It was officially given the name Third Saturday in October 1939.
 Both Robert Neyland and Bear Bryant made the rivalry heated during their tenure at Tennessee and Alabama.

 The Alabama–Tennessee game has been played in three locations: Birmingham, Alabama; Knoxville, Tennessee; and Tuscaloosa, Alabama.
 In the first four (1901–1908) meetings, the game was held in Birmingham, Alabama.
 In 1909, the home and home series began, though most of Alabama's home games against Tennessee were played in Birmingham.
 The teams did play in Tuscaloosa a few times through 1930.
 The game was not played in Tuscaloosa from 1930 until 1999.
-Alabama leads the series in all three venues: for games contested in Birmingham, 21–14–6; in Knoxville, 27–21–1; and in Tuscaloosa, 10–4.
-Tennessee won the most recent game, played on October 15, 2022, 52–49, snapping a 15-game losing streak.
+Alabama leads the series in all three venues: for games contested in Birmingham, 21–14–6; in Knoxville, 27–22–1; and in Tuscaloosa, 12–4.

 Alabama and Tennessee both have 12 shutouts in the series.

 Victory cigars

 In the 1950s, Jim Goostree, the head athletic trainer for Alabama, began another tradition as he began handing out cigars following a victory over the Volunteers.
 Both teams continued the tradition for some time, though kept it secret due to NCAA rules concerning extra benefits and tobacco products.
 Alabama publicly restarted the tradition in 2005, though as a result, self-reported an NCAA violation.
-Every year since 2007, Alabama knowingly violates the NCAA rule and reports the violation in honor of tradition.
+Every year since 2007, the winner of the Alabama–Tennessee game knowingly violates the NCAA rule and reports the violation in honor of tradition.